mokunet

-Every source dataset passes through the same process: geographic boundaries are indexed onto a uniform hexagonal grid, loaded as zone records, and linked to the moku district that contains them.
-The result is a single spatial model where every zone — a wetland polygon, a school campus, a steward parcel — is reachable from any moku through shared grid cells.
+Every source dataset goes through the same process: its boundaries are aligned to a shared grid, stored as places, and linked to the moku that contains them.
+The result is one shared map where every place — a wetland, a school campus, a steward's parcel — can be reached from any moku through the same grid.

 Layer